vjeuel/CSS_optimized/README.md

 * Resized the h1, h2, h3 a and p tags.

-* In the style.css eliminated unecessary classes, since they were all alike, so I cretaed a .benefit-box, .benefit-box h3 and .benefit-box img, and was able to delete several unecessary extra lines of code.
+* In the style.css eliminated unnecessary classes, since they were all alike, so I created a .benefit-box, .benefit-box h3 and .benefit-box img, and was able to delete several unnecessary extra lines of code.

 * On now footer tag, I changed the color and font-size of the h2 and small tag to black and 2rem, since I had used white and 4.5rem.

-* In the index.html, inside the <link> added type="text/css" (not sure if this was necessary).
+* In the index.html, inside the < link > added type="text/css" (not sure if this was necessary).

-* In the style.css I moved up .content-box, .content-box img and .content-box h2, so they all stay under the */ ARTCILES CONNECTED TO NAV LINK */ area.
+* In the style.css I moved up .content-box, .content-box img and .content-box h2, so they all stay under the */ ARTICLES CONNECTED TO NAV LINK */ area.

 *** Future Changes ***